Projective geometry: Overview

 After much work on the very large number of theorems in the subject, therefore, the basics of projective geometry became understood.
 The incidence structure and the cross-ratio are fundamental invariants under projective transformations.
 Projective geometry can be modeled by the affine plane (or affine space) plus a line (hyperplane) "at infinity" and then treating that line (or hyperplane) as "ordinary".
 An algebraic model for doing projective geometry in the style of analytic geometry is given by homogeneous coordinates.
 On the other hand, axiomatic studies revealed the existence of non-Desarguesian planes, examples to show that the axioms of incidence can be modelled (in two dimensions only) by structures not accessible to reasoning through homogeneous coordinate systems.

-In a foundational sense, projective geometry and ordered geometry are elementary since they involve a minimum of axioms and either can be used as the foundation for affine and Euclidean geometry.
+In a foundational sense, projective geometry and ordered geometry are elementary since they each involve a minimal set of axioms and either can be used as the foundation for affine and Euclidean geometry.
 Projective geometry is not "ordered" and so it is a distinct foundation for geometry.